Blog

 spine friendly lifting blog

-Spine-Friendly Lifting: A Practical Guide to Protecting Your Back Lifting is part of everyday life—groceries, laundry, kids, gym workouts, yard work.
+Lifting is part of everyday life—groceries, laundry, kids, gym workouts, yard work.
 The good news?
 Your spine is strong and designed to handle load.
 A spine-friendly lifting approach simply helps you distribute that load well, build strength over time, and lower the risk of flare-ups.
-If […]...
+If you live in Quincy or the South Shore and […]...

 Read More